A district judge in Minnesota has rejected a divorce settlement between former Minneapolis officer Derek Chauvin and his wife.

 “The Court has a duty to ensure that marriage dissolution agreements are fair and equitable,” Freeman wrote, according to the Associated Press.
 “One badge of fraud is a party’s transfer of ‘substantially all’ of his or her assets.”

 Under the agreement, Kellie would receive all equity in their two homes, all the money in their bank and investment accounts, and the money from her husband’s pension and retirement accounts.
-Lawyers not involved in the matter suspect that the divorce is a move to safeguard their assets.
+Reputable family law attorneys not involved in the matter suspect that the divorce is a move to safeguard their assets.

 “This is just speculation, but it’s possible that the [agreement] was intentionally drafted to get assets out of Chauvin’s name in anticipation of a civil judgment against him from the estate of George Floyd,” said divorce attorney Marc Beyer, according to the Star Tribune.
 “That may be what the court is getting at when it references ‘badges of fraud.'”